Sheldonfrith/react-elvis/README.md

 }
 ```

 _`ElvisProvider` is a react context.
-Any component that wants to use react-elvis must be a child of this `ElvisProvider`._
+Any component that wants to use react-elvis must be a child of `ElvisProvider`._

-2. Choose a Default Displayer Component
+## 2. Choose a Default Displayer Component

 _We provide a ready-made, configurable default displayer using popups, if you dont want to bother with making your own._